cdleonard/tcp-authopt-test/README.rst

 will automatically create a virtual environment with the correct dependencies using `pip`.
 If not running under root it will automatically attempt to elevate using `sudo` after the virtualenv is created.

+Dependency version are locked in requirements.txt so will not change over time, in order to update them run ``pip-compile --upgrade``.
+This is also required in order to add new dependencies.